offbynull/markdown-notes/README.md

 ```
 ````

-For a comphensive overview of the built-in extensions, see [example/output/output.html](example/output/output.html) and [example/input/input.md](example/input/input.md).
+For a comphensive overview of the built-in extensions, see the example [output](example/output/output.html) and [input](example/input/input.md).

 ## Extending